google/recursive-version-control-system/README.md

 installed then you can set up an example identity and mirror using the following commands:

-Add a mirror for an identity (see the section on `Mirrors` below for more details about supported mirror URLs):

 ```shell
 ssh-keygen -t ed25519 -f ~/.ssh/rvcs_example -C "Example identity for RVCS"
 export RVCS_EXAMPLE_IDENTITY="ssh::$(cat ~/.ssh/rvcs_example.pub | cut -d ' ' -f 2)"